Starting a Dental Practice: A Complete Step-by-Step Guide + Downloadable Checklist

 One of the most crucial decisions you will make is choosing a location for your dental practice.
 This step requires extensive research.

-You may want to consider several towns and cities in the early stage of research.
-After that, you’ll need to look at the population, cost of living, and competition in the area.
+Consider several towns and cities in the early stage of research.
+After that, you’ll need to examine the area's population, cost of living, and competition (other dentists).
 These are some of the most important factors because they will impact your ability to attract patients and build your practice.

 The average number of dentists per 100,000 citizens is about 55.
 However, this number will vary from state to state.
-Factor in the total dentists per capita in your region and then determine where the other dental practices are located within your city.
-Consider the services other providers are offering and how you will differentiate yourself from them.
+Factor in the total dentists per capita in your region, and then determine where the other dental practices are located within your city.
+Consider the services other providers offer and how you will differentiate yourself from them.

 When choosing a location, you should also consider the potential for walk-ins.
-As you establish your dental practice, it helps to be in an area that receives a lot of pedestrian traffic.
+If it’s within your budget, you’ll typically choose a high-traffic location rather than one with little drive-by traffic.
 On a related note, choose a location where parking for your staff and patients is readily available.
-If you’re opening a practice in an urban area, proximity to public transportation is also mandatory.
+If you’re opening a practice in an urban area, proximity to public transportation is also something to consider (considering your demographic).

 4. Identifying Necessary Dental Equipment